Geonkick-Synthesizer/redkite/README.md

-This project is not more developed or maintained.
+This project is no more developed or maintained.

 # Redkite